 Every day that you delay is costing you valuable time and money.

 When we began selling software, we went to the doctor’s office, set up a computer, installed the software and did a day of training.
 At that time we were working with clients of a practice management group called Practice Consultants.
 All of a sudden, they noticed that their clients that got the FormSmith system had dramatic increases in income.
 Since they had clients all over the country, we got to travel all over doing installations.
 This exposure gave us a nationwide overview of the subject of insurance processing in the chiropractic office.

 We had always assumed that everyone knew how to do insurance but after doing several installations, we realized that although we had learned to do insurance properly it did not mean that everyone else did.
 Unfortunately, the way we learned to do insurance was by the “one-mistake-at-a-time” method.
 This is the most frustrating and expensive way to learn insurance.
 So we put together an insurance manual and started teaching insurance workshops.

-And now with the advent of the web we have adapted our workshop to online courses and are offering them under the brand name ChiroWise.
+- We have converted our FormSmith Insurance & Business Workshop into online courses and are offering them under the brand name ChiroWise.